suyash0103/Lighthouse/README.md

 - Build and run.

 ### On Ubuntu
-- To compile the program: `gcc lighthouse2.c -lglut -lGL -lGLU -o lighthouse`,
+- To compile the program: `gcc lighthouse2.c -lglut -lGL -lGLU -o lighthouse`
 - To run the program `./lighthouse`

 ## Team Members